hftamer/team-readings/README.md

 Inside of the `/readings` folder, there will be a Markdown document for each reading.
 Inside of the Markdown document, there will be a link to the original source reading as well as my personal notes on the reading.

+### Contributing

+Simply create a pull request with your changes and I'll review and merge it.